Food prices are all high, but these 5 grocery items are the hardest hit, data shows

 - Olives, pickles, relish: 19.4%

-Not every food has seen price hikes in recent weeks.
-Prices for some fresh produce – apples, bananas, and citrus fruits – and uncooked beef steaks are down since July.

-Severe weather – everything from heat and droughts to overwhelming rain – could pinch the U.S.’s food supply in the coming weeks, CNN reports.
+Severe weather—everything from heat and droughts to overwhelming rain—could pinch the American food supply in the coming weeks, CNN reports.
 The cost of food production and the Russia-Ukraine war are also feeding the rising costs, according to Quartz.

 The Associated Press contributed to this report.